valnoxy/t440p-oc/README.md

  - Lenovo ThinkPad T440p (Obviously :D).
  - Access to a working Windows machine.
  - A 16 GB pendrive (Keep in mind, during the preperation we will format the disk to create the install media).
- - a Internet connection over LAN.
+ - an Internet connection via Ethernet.
  - 1-2 hours of your time.

 ## Preperation